khadeom/WhatsappBot/README.md

 # WhatsappBot
-Whatsapp bot made using Twilio and python .
+Whatsapp bot made using Twilio and python. main folder contains the Whatsapp bot files.